bcarroll/SIACrawler/README.md

 4. If the certificate meets the validation requirements the certificate is added to a temporary file (which will become the ca_bundle file)

-5. Using the SIA field of this certificate, Task #1 is repeated
+5. Using the AIA Certificate Repository data in the SIA field of this certificate, Task #1 is repeated

 After all certificates have been processed the temporary ca_bundle file is copied to the file specified in the `$CATrustChainBundleFile` variable